alyssahondrade/ml-perspectives-on-voice-disorder-diagnosis/markdown/process.md

     - As with `coffee_pd`, cast to integers.

 9. `citrus_fruits_pd` column:
     - Write a function to convert the gram-value to the number of fruits.
+Refer to the `fruit_gram()` function in [functions.ipynb](https://github.com/alyssahondrade/Project4/blob/main/notebooks/functions.ipynb).
     - Apply the function used to clean `alcohol_pd`.
     - Impute missing values.
     - Convert the column type to a `float` with 2 decimal points, as with `alcohol_pd`.